BoE's Carney says uncertainty about RBS' future must end

 “As the recovery progresses, you need to take lending capacity and shift it from existing businesses that aren’t going to pick up,” he said.

-Asked whether the Bank of England would provide more quantitative easing, Carney said monetary policy would remain stimulative until British economic growth was self-sustaining.
+Asked whether the Bank of England would provide more quantitative easing, Carney said monetary policy would remain simulative until British economic growth was self-sustaining.

 “We are telling you the minimum amount of stimulus that we’re going to provide.
 There could be more if necessary.
 But there won’t be less.
 We are absolutely clear on that,” he said.